MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/user-driven/azure-ad-join-workflow.md

 ## Windows Autopilot user-driven Azure AD join overview

-Windows Autopilot user-driven Azure AD join is an Autopilot solution that automates the configuration of Windows for the end-user on a new device delivered directly from an OEM or reseller without the need for IT intervention.
-Windows Autopilot user-driven deployments uses the existing Windows installation installed by the OEM at the factory.
-The end-user only needs to perform a minimal amount of actions during the deployment process such as:
+Windows Autopilot user-driven Azure AD join is an Autopilot solution that automates the configuration of Windows on a new device delivered directly from an OEM or reseller without the need for IT intervention.
+Windows Autopilot user-driven deployments use the existing Windows installation installed by the OEM at the factory.
+The end-user only needs to perform a minimal number of actions during the deployment process such as:

 - Powering on the device.
 - In certain scenarios, selecting the language, locale, and keyboard layout.
-- Connecting to a wireless network if the device is not connected to a wired network.
+- Connecting to a wireless network if the device isn't connected to a wired network.
 - Signing into Azure AD with the end-user's Azure AD credentials.

 Windows Autopilot user-driven deployments can perform the following tasks during the deployment: